ogzyzy/Kubernetes-For-Modern-Data-Engineering/README.md

 ## 🙏 Acknowledgements

-The structure and direction of this project follow the approach shared by **Yusuf Ganiyu**, whose work served as a strong technical reference.
+The structure and direction of this project follow the approach shared by [airscholar](https://github.com/airscholar).

 ---